Your Neighbor's Son: Response

-The New York Times columnist Lawrence Van Gelder noted that while the film was technically flawed it was at the same time "memorable and unnerving" in its depiction of both the victims of the torture as well as the ordeals of the torturers themselves, and claimed "it is impossible to regard its torturers or its victims without realizing that the view may be a view into a mirror."
+The New York Times columnist Lawrence Van Gelder stated that while the film was technically flawed it was at the same time "memorable and unnerving" in its depiction of both the victims of the torture as well as the ordeals of the torturers themselves, and claimed "it is impossible to regard its torturers or its victims without realizing that the view may be a view into a mirror."
+Variety praised the directors as having "delivered a clean semi-documentary work without hysteria and with fine visual control plus well controlled dramatics", but argued the film's claim that "any brutal dictatorship could turn any clear-headed and clean-minded boy of city or farmland into a police torturer of prisoners if properly trained" was "somewhat belied by this semi-documentary's early admission of the fact that primarily illiterate young men of violently anti-Communist families were recruited in the first place."